 Are you beginning to see a trend here?
 It’s all about utilizing that vertical space.
 Vertical space is GOLDEN in small kitchens.

-If you have a lot more spices (too much to remember) try these magnetic spice tins with premade labels to keep track of all those yummy seasonings.
+If you have a lot more spices (too much to remember) try these magnetic spice tins with premade labels from Amazon to keep track of all those yummy seasonings.

-Don’t want to use your fridge?
+Don’t want to store them on your fridge?
 Get a wall-mounted metal base instead.
 For a more aesthetically pleasing look, check out these Hexagon shaped magnetic jars with labels for displaying your spice collection.
 Using the metal base means you can store your seasonings anywhere you need them.

 This chalkboard spice wall adds a neat, stylish, and modern look to this space.
 Using Magnetic & Chalkboard Paint, you can hang basically any metal storage or decorative item on this magnetic wall.
 Write labels or add drawings with chalk for an artistic finish.